batra-aarav/EasyModerationKit/README.md

 # EasyModerationKit

 EasyModerationKit is a public transparency statement.
 It delcares any repositores and legalities used in the EasyModeration system.
+It allows for implementing EasyModeration into an advanced character/word/phrase detection system.